The Noose Hangs High: Plot

 Ted Higgins and Tommy Hinchcliffe work for the Speedy Service Window Washing Company.
 They run into a bookie named Nick Craig, who, after mistaking them for employees of the Speedy Messenger Service, sends them to Mr. Stewart's office to collect $50,000 owed to him.
-But Stewart has plans of his own: he hires two thugs to rob Ted and Tommy of the money he has just paid.
+Stewart has plans of his own, though, and he hires two thugs to rob Ted and Tommy of the money he has just paid.
 Tommy flees from the robbers and takes refuge in a room with a gaggle of women who are mailing face powder samples.
 He hides the money in an envelope and addresses it to Craig, but it is accidentally switched with an envelope containing a powder sample.
 Ted and Tommy return to Craig's office and explain what happened; they assure him that the cash will arrive in the mail the next day.

 When face powder (instead of cash) arrives in the mail, an irate Craig gives Ted and Tommy 24 hours to return his money.
 The boys attempt to contact everyone on the mailing list until they finally locate the recipient, Carol, who informs them that she spent most of the money and has only about $2,000 left.
 The three of them go to the race track hoping to gamble the remaining cash to win enough money to pay back Craig.
 They encounter a strange fellow named Julius Caesar, who claims to have never lost a bet.
 They refuse to follow his betting advice, only to see his horse win, and they are left with nothing.
 Ted, abandoning hope, decides that they would be safest in jail, so they run up a huge tab in a nightclub.
 Just as they are about to be arrested, Craig and his henchmen show up and demand the money.
-After Ted and Tommy reply that they do not have it, the thugs take them to a nearby construction warehouse and begin pouring cement in which to dump them.
+After Ted and Tommy reply that they do not have it, the thugs take them to a nearby construction warehouse and begin pouring concrete in which to dump them.
 Meanwhile, Carol and Caesar have been sitting at the bar, betting large amounts on fish at the club's aquarium.
 Caesar loses and hands her the $50,000 that she has just won, to her amazement.
 It turns out Caesar is actually an eccentric millionaire named J.C.
 MacBride, and they all arrive at the warehouse in time to pay back Craig.